 Contributor Guide

-The following is a set of guidelines for contributing to EasyGraph on GitHub.
-These are mostly guidelines, not rules.
-Use your best judgement, and feel free to propose changes to this document in a pull request.
+The following guidelines are intended to assist you in contributing to EasyGraph on GitHub.
+These guidelines should serve as suggestions rather than strict requirements.
+Please use your judgment and feel free to propose changes to this document by submitting a pull request.

 Table of contents